“Advertise” yourself with The Physical Web, and beyond…

 We are advertising!
 The devices we carry and wear are already anonymously advertising our presence, and personalisation is inevitable.
 Here’s the question: Are you listening?

-3 thoughts on ““Advertise” yourself with The Physical Web, and beyond…”
+3 responses to ““Advertise” yourself with The Physical Web, and beyond…”